Lab Safety Symbols

 - Irritant – When this symbol is seen it reminds people to wear protective gloves to create a barrier between the irritant and the skin.
 Furthermore, irritants are also capable of irritating the mucus membranes in the respiratory tract and further safety equipment may be needed.

 All lab safety signs feature the use of pictographs to serve as visual reminders about specific hazards.
-However, even though some of the pictures seem pretty self-explanatory, others may be conveying a safety message that is further reaching.
+However, even though some of the pictures seem pretty self-explanatory, others may be conveying a lab safety message that is further reaching.
 For instance, take into consideration the irritant symbol.
 Someone may look at the symbol as just assume that you must wear gloves when working with a specific material or substance, however, depending upon the situation additional safety equipment may be needed such as a face mask or respirator to ensure breathing safety as some irritants also irritate the upper respiratory tract.
 If you spend any amount of time within a lab setting, it is beneficial to know and understand each lab safety symbol to keep yourself and others safe.